Prof. dr. Ellen Desmet

 Biography

-She is affiliated to the Centre for the Social Study of Migration and Refugees (CESSMIR), the Human Rights Centre (HRC), the Human Rights Research Network (HRRN), the consortium Crime, Criminology and Criminal Policy (CCCP) and the Ghent Rolin-Jaequemyns International Law Institute (GRILI).
+She serves as co-chair of the Human Rights Research Network (HRRN), chair of the Belgian Refugee Council – NANSEN, and steering board member of the Centre for the Social Study of Migration and Refugees (CESSMIR).
+She is editor of the International Encyclopaedia for Migration Law, and affiliated to the Human Rights Centre (HRC), the consortium Crime, Criminology and Criminal Policy (CCCP) and the Ghent Rolin-Jaequemyns International Law Institute (GRILI).

 Ellen Desmet complemented her law studies (KU Leuven) with a master in Cultures and Development Studies (KU Leuven) and a master in Development Cooperation (Ghent University).
 She holds a PhD in Law from the KU Leuven (2010) and previously held positions at the Children’s Rights Knowledge Centre, the Law and Development Research Group of the University of Antwerp and the Human Rights Centre of Ghent University.